PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

 Tightening Constraints via Cost Shaping
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build a factor of safety into the algorithm to minimize the chance of constraint violations, CPO chooses to constrain upper bounds on the original constraints,
+To build a factor of safety into the algorithm minimizing the chance of
+constraint violations, CPO chooses to constrain upper bounds on the original
-:math:`C_i^{+}`, instead of the original constraints themselves.
+constraints, :math:`C_i^{+}`, instead of the original constraints themselves.
 CPO does this by cost shaping:

 .. math::
     :label: cpo-eq-17

     C_i^{+}\left(s, a, s^{\prime}\right)=C_i\left(s, a, s^{\prime}\right)+\triangle_i\left(s, a, s^{\prime}\right)

-where :math:`\delta_i: S \times A \times S \rightarrow R_{+}`\  correlates in some useful way with :math:`C_i`.
+where :math:`\delta_i: S \times A \times S \rightarrow R_{+}`\  correlates in
+some useful way with :math:`C_i`.
-Because CPO has only one constraint, it partitions states into safe and unsafe states, and the agent suffers a safety cost of 1 for being in an unsafe state.
+Because CPO has only one constraint, it partitions states into safe and unsafe
+states, and the agent suffers a safety cost of 1 for being in an unsafe state.

-CPO chooses :math:`\triangle` to be the probability of entering an unsafe state within a fixed time horizon, according to a learned model that is updated at each iteration.
+CPO chooses :math:`\triangle` to be the probability of entering an unsafe state
+within a fixed time horizon, according to a learned model that is updated at
+each iteration.
 This choice confers the additional benefit of smoothing out sparse constraints.

 ------